devadvance/terminalcheatsheet/guides/open-terminal-macos.md

 ## Introduction

 This guide is intended to teach you how to find terminal on macOS and how to open terminal on macOS.
-If you are an advanced user who already has experience with terminal, this guide is less useful.
+If you already have a lot of experience with the terminal, check out [the commands on the homepage for quick reference material](/).

 ## Prerequisites